Tearsheet

 Dallas B. Tanner, President, Chief Executive Officer and Director

-Dallas B. Tanner is a co-founder of Invitation Homes and has served as President and Chief Executive Officer since January 2019, playing a pivotal role in establishing the single-family rental industry.
-He initially served as Executive Vice President and Chief Investment Officer from the company's founding in April 2012 until January 2019.
-Prior to Invitation Homes' initial public offering in February 2017, he served on the boards of its predecessor entities.
-In 2005, Mr. Tanner founded Treehouse Group, which privately sourced funds for various real estate platform investments including single-family homes, multifamily properties, and property management.
-He was also a partner in a successful acquisition of First Scottsdale Bank of Arizona.
-He currently serves on the board of Roots Management, a manufactured housing platform.
+Dallas B. Tanner is a founding member of Invitation Homes and has served as Chief Executive Officer since January 2019.
+He was at the forefront of creating the single-family rental industry.
+Prior to his current role, he served as Executive Vice President and Chief Investment Officer from the company's founding in April 2012 until January 2019, and as Interim President from August 2018 to January 2019.
+Mr. Tanner has over 20 years of real estate experience, having founded Treehouse Group in 2005, which privately sourced funds for platform investments in various real estate sectors including single-family homes.
+Treehouse Group was later acquired by Blackstone Inc. in 2012, which led to the formation of Invitation Homes.
+He also serves as a board member of Roots Management, a manufactured housing platform.

-Jonathan S. Olsen, Executive Vice President, Chief Financial Officer
+Jonathan S. Olsen, Executive Vice President and Chief Financial Officer

-Charles D. Young has been President and Chief Operating Officer of Invitation Homes, having served as Executive Vice President and Chief Operating Officer since November 2017.
-Before joining Invitation Homes, he was the Chief Operating Officer of Starwood Waypoint Homes, which merged with Invitation Homes in 2017.
-Prior to that, Mr. Young served as Executive Vice President at Mesa Development, a national real estate developer, from 2003 to 2012, and worked in the Real Estate Principal Investment Area and Investment Banking Division (M&A) at Goldman, Sachs & Co.
-He cofounded and was a managing director of The Kaleidoscope Group, L.L.C., a strategic diversity and management consulting firm, and also managed K.G.
-Holdings, LLC, a real estate holding and management firm.
-Mr. Young also had a career as a professional football player in the National Football League and the World Football League.
+Charles Young was promoted to President and Chief Operating Officer of Invitation Homes in March 2023, having served as Executive Vice President and Chief Operating Officer since November 2017.
+Before joining Invitation Homes, he was the Chief Operating Officer of Starwood Waypoint Homes and the Waypoint Real Estate Group.
+His career also includes serving as Executive Vice President at Mesa Development, a national real estate developer, and working in both the real estate and investment banking divisions of Goldman, Sachs & Co.
+Mr. Young also co-founded and was a managing director of The Kaleidoscope Group, L.L.C., a strategic diversity and management consulting firm.

-Scott G. Eisen, Executive Vice President, Chief Investment Officer
+Scott G. Eisen, Executive Vice President and Chief Investment Officer

-Scott G. Eisen has served as Executive Vice President and Chief Investment Officer of Invitation Homes since August 2023.
-He brings over 26 years of experience in real estate investment banking, mergers and acquisitions, corporate finance, and business development.
-Before joining Invitation Homes, Mr. Eisen was Head of North American Real Estate Investment Banking for Citigroup starting in 2016, and prior to that, he was Director of Real Estate Banking at Merrill Lynch & Co.
+Scott G. Eisen has been the Executive Vice President and Chief Investment Officer of Invitation Homes since August 2023.
+He brings over 26 years of experience in real estate investment banking, mergers and acquisitions, corporate finance, and business development to his role.
+Prior to joining Invitation Homes, he served as the Head of North American Real Estate Investment Banking for Citigroup starting in 2016, where he was responsible for business planning, client interaction, and transaction execution across multiple real estate sectors.

-Kimberly K. Norrell, Executive Vice President, Chief Accounting Officer
+Kimberly K. Norrell, Executive Vice President and Chief Accounting Officer

-Kimberly K. Norrell has been Executive Vice President and Chief Accounting Officer (CAO) of Invitation Homes since February 2020.
-She joined the company in January 2015 and previously served as Senior Vice President and CAO since 2016.
+Kimberly K. Norrell has been the Executive Vice President and Chief Accounting Officer (CAO) of Invitation Homes since February 2020.
+She initially joined the company in January 2015 and served as Senior Vice President and CAO starting in 2016.
 From 2010 to 2014, Ms. Norrell provided accounting and project management consulting services to various real estate owners and operators.

 AI Analysis | Feedback